Weberworld/FarmCentral_Inteligence/README.md

 Login endpoint: /accounts/login
 ```

-Logs into a farmci account profile:
+Logs into a FarmCI account profile:
 Get the authentication token for authorizing
 subsequent requests